Wednesday, September 29, 2010

 Marble Hornets

 I’ve caught up with Defining?, While Elephants, and EverymanHYBRID since my last post.
 I’ve also read all of Where the Rivers Join and Curious Little Girl, but those blogs appears to be inactive now.
-Obviously they were taken by Slender Man.

 On another note, I’m starting to see why it’s generally a bad idea to just throw yourself into the Mythos.
 Walking home last night, saw three signs on the side of the road.
 Two black ones, with a white one on top.
 In the shadows, the black signs looked like a suit, and the white sign looked like a face.
 I totally freaked out there; scared the hell out of a couple walking next to me.
 Awesome stuff.
 Thankfully, when I got back home I found that I’d gotten Gurren Lagann: TV Series Complete Collection in the mail.
 Watching it is the best way to cure yourself of being afraid of Slender Man that I know of.